firsttris/oneclickhistorycleaner/README.md

 # removereload chrome

-:tv: removereload is Google Chrome Extension history remove app with focus on web-developers.
+:wastebasket: removereload is a history remover extension for Google Chrome with focus on web-developers.

 ## Features